MaheshSharan/FlixPatrol-API/README.md

 A production-ready FastAPI service that scrapes Top 10 streaming data from FlixPatrol (INDIA).
 The service uses Redis caching for performance optimization and is containerized for easy deployment.

 > **Note:** This is an experimental, proof-of-concept API.
 It worked when originally developed but is no longer actively maintained, so it may not function reliably today.
-The project demonstrates the FlixPatrol scraping approach (currently configured for India) and can be adapted to other regions with modest code changes — however, scrapers are brittle and may require updates if the source site changes.my dump api **
+The project demonstrates the FlixPatrol scraping approach (currently configured for India) and can be adapted to other regions with modest code changes — however, scrapers are brittle and may require updates if the source site changes.(I'm posting this proj. now but it's around 2-3 years old)

 ## Features